Skip to main content

 Contemporary casual dining allows for tableside ordering.
 Guests can enter their order on their device and see pictures of the food and drink items.
 This also allows them to add to their order any time instead of waiting to wave down the server to take their order.

-6. Full Service
+6. Full service

 Full service restaurants are where casual dining meets fine dining, creating the perfect combination.
 The atmosphere is less formal than fine dining, but guests still get the whole dining experience.
-Full service is a bit more personalized than casual dining because there is full table service where servers greet the tables and take their orders.
+Full service is more personalized than casual dining because there is full table service where servers greet the tables and take their orders.

 A well-known full-service restaurant is P.F.
 Chang’s.
 This chain’s interior provides an ambiance of the Asian culture, with light fixtures and statues resembling it.
 They offer an extensive food and drink menu along with the option for reservations and online ordering.